bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 * [adam-kmers](https://github.com/BD2KGenomics/toil-scripts/tree/master/src/toil_scripts/adam_kmers):
-  this workflow was demonstrated in [@vivian16] and sets up a Spark cluster which then runs ADAM's `count_kmers` CLI.
+  this workflow was demonstrated in [@vivian16] and sets up a Spark cluster which then runs ADAM's [`countKmers` CLI](#countKmers).
 * [adam-pipeline](https://github.com/BD2KGenomics/toil-scripts/tree/master/src/toil_scripts/adam_pipeline):
-  this workflow runs several stages in the ADAM `transform` CLI.
+  this workflow runs several stages in the ADAM [`transform` CLI](#transform).
   This pipeline is the ADAM equivalent to the GATK's "Best Practice" read preprocessing pipeline.
 We then stitch together this pipeline with [BWA-MEM](https://github.com/lh3/bwa) and the GATK in the [adam-gatk-pipeline]( https://github.com/BD2KGenomics/toil-scripts/tree/master/src/toil_scripts/adam_gatk_pipeline).